 Your health care provider usually must let you see your medical record or give you a copy of it no later than 30 days after they receive your request.
-This right is called the right to access your medical record.

 Your health care provider is allowed to charge you a fee for copying your record.
 They can also charge you the actual cost for postage if you have the copy mailed to you.